Program MakeMap

 1. The original pictures did not contain GPS data.

-You can also use the Google Earth web version which runs in your prowser, so it can also be used on mobile devices.
-However this version is not recommended, because it may give access problems because of CORS policy if you use images as markers in the map.kml file.
-On most web servers you can prevent this bij adding the line
+You can also use the Google Earth Web version, which runs in your browser and can therefore be used on mobile devices.
+However, this version is not recommended, because it may cause access problems due to CORS restrictions when using images as markers in the KML file.

 Header set Access-Control-Allow-Origin "https://earth.google.com"